Salabhasana

 salabhasana

 Shalbhasana is a counterpose to Bhujangasana.
 In Bhujangasana, the upper body is mainly used.
-It activates below the spinal area and becomes more flexible.
+It becomes more flexible below the spinal area.
 There are the benefits of Shalbhasana which are as follows:-

 1. It circulates blood in the waist and lower body, stabilising the Pelvis.